 Spruce, Fir, and even Pine trees are all edible plants and have a long history of being used as medicinal ingredients in traditional medicine.
 All of these conifers are exceptionally high in vitamin C and even contain some vitamin A as well as other beneficial compounds.
 Drinking tea made from the needles and twigs will prevent scurvy in survival situations and was regularly used by Native Americans as a decongestant, remedy for bronchial infections, and even rheumatic ailments.

 The inner bark of the trees can be dried and ground into flour and used to thicken soups or incorporated into various breads.
-While all three types of conifers may be used to brew tea, they all differ slightly in flavor and woodsy-ness, with Pine being the strongest in flavor and Fir the mildest.
+While all three types of conifers may be used to brew tea, they all differ slightly in flavor and woodsiness, with Pine being the strongest in flavor and Fir the mildest.

 I find Spruce tea to be the ideal middle ground with a light citrusy earthy note.
-With a teaspoon of honey and wedge of lime, Spruce tea really is quite delicious.
+With a teaspoon of honey and a wedge of lime, Spruce tea really is quite delicious.

 Foraging For Your Spruce Tea